Submissions

 (Gleiser 1992; Richmond 1998; Schwinn 2001)

-All sources cited in the text must appear in the reference list.
-All items in the reference list must be cited in the text and newspaper articles without author.
-However, references to non-scholarly material (blogs, websites, newspaper articles) should be put in endnotes rather than the reference list.
+All sources cited in the text must appear in the References.
+All items in the list of references must be cited in the text.
+However, references to non-scholarly material, such as blogs and websites, should be put in endnotes rather than the reference list.

-Reference lists should be ordered alphabetically by the first author's (or editor's) surname.
-If the author has more than one work, they should be listed from the earliest to the most recent.
-If the author has more than one work in a single year, use a, b, c, etc. (1998a, 1998b, 1998c).
+The list of references should be ordered alphabetically by the first author's (or editor's) surname.
+If you cite more than one work of an author, the works should be listed from the earliest to the most recent.
+If you cite more than one work of an author in a single year, use a, b, c, etc. (1998a, 1998b, 1998c).

-Sun, Wanning 2006.
+Sun, Wanning.
+2006.
 Media and the Chinese Diaspora: Community, Communication and Commerce.
-London: Routledge.
+Routledge.

-World Health Organization 2005.
+World Health Organization.
+2005.
 Demographic Tables for the Western Pacific 2005-2010.
-Manila: World Health Organization, Regional Office for the Western Pacific.
+World Health Organization, Regional Office for the Western Pacific.

-Brødsgaard, Kjeld Erik and Susan Young 2000.
+Brødsgaard, Kjeld Erik and Susan Young.
+2000.
 State Capacity in East Asia: Japan, Taiwan, China, and Vietnam.
-New York: Oxford University Press.
+Oxford University Press.

 Journal article